Concepts

 - arise from employment or self‑employment

-- are typically paid as wages, salary, or fees
+- typically paid as wages, salary, or fees

 What is income

-- may include earnings but is not limited to them
+- includes earnings but is not limited to them

 Relationship between income and earnings